An HI story of galaxies in Abell 2626 and beyond

 \section{\hi\ deficiency in A2626 and the Swarm galaxies}

-In addition to exploring different \hi morphological classifications and their significance, we have explored the \hi deficiency as another indicator of environmentally induced gas depletion and removal processes.
-We examined a galaxy's \hi deficiency as a function of its projected distance from the centre of A2626, its position in the phase-space diagram of A2626, and its \hi morphology.
+In addition to exploring different \hi morphological classifications and their significance, we explored the \hi deficiency as another indicator of environmentally induced gas depletion and removal processes.
+We examined the \hi deficiency of a galaxy as a function of its projected distance from the centre of A2626, its position in the phase-space diagram of A2626, and its \hi morphology.